Free Kitchen Hacks eBook

 Cubed salmon on a cutting board

 • In a small bowl or jar, mix together Dijon mustard, lemon juice, and honey to make a thick sauce.
-Pour ¼ cup of the sauce over the cubed salmon and set it aside to marinade.
+Pour ¼ cup of the sauce over the cubed salmon and set it aside to marinate.
 Save the rest of the sauce for later.

 Cubed salmon marinading in honey dijon sauce